 The main mushroom flavor of this soup comes from the Porcini.
 Not fresh, because those you can only find in the fall.
 The ones I used came from Mona foods, a vendor at The Old Strathcona Farmers Market located in Old Strathcona, a beautiful character area of our fair city.

 Because they are dry you have to re-hydrate them, so into some hot boiling water they go.
 They will soften and plump up while you are making the base of the soup.
-I also used some fresh button top mushrooms to add a bit of interest in texture.
+I also used some fresh button top and mixed mushrooms to add a bit of interest in texture.

 Time to start cooking!